gbv/beaconspec/beacon.md

 ## BEACON text format

-A BEACON text file is an UTF-8 encoded file, separated in lines.
-A line break is ...TODO...

-...additional meta field `#FORMAT: BEACON`...
+A BEACON text file is an UTF-8 encoded Unicode file [](#RFC3629), split into lines by line breaks.
+A line break is any combination of the characters `U+000A` and `U+000D`.
+The file consists of a set of lines with meta fields (meta lines), followed by a set of lines with links (link lines).
+An empty line SHOULD be used to separate meta lines and link lines.
+The order of meta lines and the order of link lines is irrelevant.

+### Meta lines

+...

+### Link lines

+...

 ## BEACON XML format